-Since July 2017, the Australian Trade Office (ATO) has had the authority to share the names of taxpayers who have unpaid liabilities with Credit Reporting Agencies.
+Since July 2017, the Australian Taxation Office (ATO) has had the authority to share the names of taxpayers who have unpaid liabilities with Credit Reporting Agencies.
 Although it applies to all types of taxpayers, businesses are the ones that are most affected by this new law.
 As a business owner, this measure comes with certain implications that you need to understand so as to avoid finding yourself in an untenable position.
 If the ATO shares your information with credit reporting agencies, that information will become public, and this can put a black mark on your business.
 If you have unpaid tax liabilities, here is what you need to know about this new regulation.

-Do not disregard any communication from ATO
+Do not disregard any communication from the ATO

 How your business will be affected